3 Jan 2018

 During a Vesak Day celebration, Tzu Chi Indonesia signed an MOU with Nahdlatul Ulama, the largest Muslim organisation in Indonesia, to collaborate with the latter in the areas of disaster relief, education, medicine, etc.

-Try and picture this in your mind’s eye: After queueing up and purchasing food from a popular hawker stall, the table of leftover food is being poured into a waste bin, before you sit down to enjoy your meal.
-Sometimes, one-tenth of the food is discarded
+Try and picture this in your mind’s eye: After queueing up and purchasing food from a popular hawker stall, you go to a table where the leftover food is being poured into a waste bin, before you sit down to enjoy your meal.
+Sometimes, one-tenth of the...

 In Tzu Chi, we do not differentiate between the giver and the receiver.
 Our aid beneficiaries are called “Households of Gratitude” as they allow our volunteers opportunities to cultivate gratitude and respect through giving of themselves.
 By touching lives and serving others with a spirit of equality, we create a culture of humanistic care.